maudnals/articles/privacy.md

 I was shocked to see that Google translates "privacy" as "intimité".
 "Intimité" translates back to "intimacy".
 Aka sex health etc - some topics are intrisically intimate.
 But what about your movements during the day??
 See marauders' map.
 Seems anecdotic but can be dangerous!!

+Confidentitiality = confidences = that's exactlt what disclosure is!

 ## German

 Privatsphäre {f}